binaryphile/bashblog/README.md

 -   Ultra simple usage: Just type a post with your favorite editor and the script does the rest.
 No templating.

 -   No installation required.
-Download `bb.sh` and start blogging.
+Download `bb` and start blogging.

 -   Zero dependencies.
 It runs just on base utils (`date`, `basename`, `grep`, `sed`, `head`, etc)